Status as at: August 2022

 - Information about the ordered services

-- Microsoft Edge: https://privacy.microsoft.com/en-US/windows-10-microsoft-edge-and-privacy (link is external)
+- Microsoft Edge: https://privacy.microsoft.com/de-DE/windows-10-microsoft-edge-and-privacy (link is external)

 3.6.
 Google Analytics

 - Browser type/version

 - Operating system used

-- Referrer URL (the previously visited page)
+- Referrer's URL (the previous site visited by you)

-- Host name of the accessing computer (IP address)
+- Host name of the requesting computer (IP address)

 - Time of the server request

 is transmitted to and stored on Google's servers in the US.
 Before the data is transmitted, the IP address is shortened by activating IP anonymization ("anonymizeIP") on our website within the member states of the European Union or in other contracting states of the Agreement on the European Economic Area or Switzerland.
 The anonymous IP address transmitted by your browser as part of Google Analytics is not merged with other Google data.
 Only in exceptional cases is the full IP address transmitted to a Google server in the US and shortened there.
 In such cases, we use contractual guarantees to ensure that Google maintains an adequate level of data protection.